 If the Bara Imambara in Lucknow was about the brilliance of the dark, twisted passages of the crypt – Bhool Bhulaiya, then visiting its younger cousin was all about a glittering jewel of the night.
 The Chota Imambara did not pale in comparison to its giant predecessor.
 It, in fact, shone brilliantly in the depths of the night.
 A quick visit to this heritage monument was enough for me to justify why the Chota Imambara has been termed as the “Nawabi Palace of Lights”.

 In my earlier post on my adventure through the Bhool Bhulaiya, I had mentioned that I was up for two choices at the end of that visit – one to visit the step well within Bara Imambara and the other to get to the Chota Imambara.
 I do regret not visiting the step well but I think it would have been a bigger one not seeing the Chota Imambara.
-And you will soon know why.
+However, while I loved what I saw, I could not finish seeing all in that one visit.
+I returned a year later to revisit this place and finish all that I missed the first time.
+I am sure that by the end of this post, you too, will know why you need to add this to your list of Lucknow attractions – maybe not once but twice and more.

 History of the Chota Imambara

 Though this place looks like a palace, the Hussainabad Imambara or the Chota Imambara is anything but that.
-Built by Nawab Muhammed Ali Shah in 1838, this was meant to be a religious monument for the Shia Muslims.
+Built by the third Nawab of Lucknow – Nawab Muhammad Ali Shah in 1838, this was meant to be a religious monument for the Shia Muslims.
 Besides being the place of the congregation during Muharram, it also houses the Tazia.
 Tazia is a representation of the graves of their religious leader and is carried in the Muharram procession after an elaborate decoration.
 However, that is not all that is to the Chota Imambara.
 This place is also, the resting place of its patron Nawab and his family.

 The Hussainabad Gateway of Chota Imambara

-The wind wane is made of lightening conductor that absorbs the current and passes it safely down to the bronze statues which are an earthing device. :-).
+The wind wane is made of lightning conductor that absorbs the current and passes it safely down to the bronze statues which are an earthing device. :-).
 Fascinating right?

 The Persian architecture continues in the form of the Char Bagh layout of the gardens here.
 I had explained this earlier in my post on the Humayun’s tomb and another place that you can see this is the Taj Mahal.
 The beautiful fountains in the garden are said to get water straight from Gomti river in Lucknow and while that is all lovely, the most charming bit that I found here was the bridge.
 It was kind of romantic, straight from those Julie Andrews and Audrey Hepburn movies.
 Sadly, the bridge was locked at that hour and I could not get my moment of glory on it.